Travel the magnificent south-west of China: Sichuan and Yunnan

 Day 12: YUNNAN TRAVEL: XIZHOU TO DALI OLD TOWN

 Travel to Dali Old Town.
 Dali is situated on the western bank of Lake Erhai at the foot of the impressive Cang mountain range.
 In the 9th century Dali was the capital of the gigantic Nanzhao Kingdom before the historic city was overrun 400 years later by the Mongols.
-The area around Dali is predominantly inhabited by the Bai ethnic group known till today for skilful craftmanship.

 Take a stroll through old town Dali.
 In doing so you visit the market, the Catholic church, and the old city gates.